Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![kernel_transformation_rules](assets/kernel_transformation_rules.png)

-We apply these rule to prove that a commonly used kernel, the *gaussian kernel*, is a valid kernel.
+We apply these rules to prove that a commonly used kernel, the *gaussian kernel*, is a valid kernel.

 The gaussian kernel is
 ![gaussian_kernel](assets/gaussian_kernel.png)